-- Admission preference will be given to those who have a cumulative grade point average of 2.5 (4.0 scale).
+- Admissions preference is given to those who have a cumulative and core GPA of a 2.5 or above on a 4.0 scale.

-- Clarke is temporarily test-optional; we will provide admission decisions without a test score.
+- Clarke is test-optional; we will provide an admission decision without a test score.

-Due to the COVID-19 pandemic, the 2020-2021 and 2021-2022 academic years will follow the test-optional policy at Clarke University.
 This allows applicants the option to either submit or not submit their SAT or ACT scores for the admission process.
 We believe students should present the most comprehensive picture of their academic and intellectual accomplishments when applying for admission to Clarke.
-If a student believes his/her standardized test scores will be valuable supporting information during the review process, then the results may be submitted.
+If a student believes their standardized test scores will be valuable supporting information during the review process, then the results may be submitted.
 Students who feel their high school records alone are a better indicator of their academic achievement and ability may choose to exclude their test scores from their application without penalty.

-- Request that your ACT, SAT I, or TOEFL score report be sent from the testing agency.
+- If you decide to send us your test scores, request that your ACT or SAT be sent from the testing agency by entering the Clarke code below.
 Clarke also accepts a copy of the student score report for the ACT or SAT; which is available for free online.
-Enter the Clarke Code:

 6099 for SAT I

 Clarke University has a rich history of serving students who have the will to succeed.
 Part of our heritage and mission has always been to help students realize their potential.